GabrielRavier/epitech-rtype/docs/ECS.md

 ## Systems

-This project implements systems as types implementing the `System` interface.
+This project implements systems as types inheriting from the `System` [class](../src/client/core/System.hpp).
 To add a system, you just need to define a class inheriting from `System`, i.e. like `class MyNewSystem : public System`.
 It is then registered with the coordinator using `gCoordinator.RegisterSystem<MyNewSystem>()`.
 The `System` interface provides an `mEntities` member that one can iterate over to act on certain entities.
 Which entities `mEntities` will contain depends on the signature of the system.
 A signature is represented as a bitset of component types that one wants to use with a given system.
 Component types are obtained using `gCoordinator.GetComponentType<SomeComponent>()`, and a complete signature is then set as the signature for a given system using `gCoordinator.SetSystemSignature<SomeSystem>(theSignatureFilledWithTheWantedComponentTypes)`.
 As a complete example, a signature might be setup as such:

 ```cpp